open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

       # ...
 ```

-## Sending Datadog Data to Jaeger
+## Send Datadog data to Jaeger

 Using the latest proposed architecture as a head start, let’s download a demo
-example, showing how we can adapt this architecture to send data to Jaeger,
+example that shows how to adapt this architecture to send data to Jaeger,
-allowing developers to run the API locally and make any observability changes
+allowing you to run the API locally and make any observability changes
 needed before publishing to production.

 First, open a terminal and download the demo with the following commands: